Top 5 Largest Man Made Wonders of the World

 The Great Wall of China

 The Great Wall of China is the most extended construction in the world that man has ever built.
 The 8851 km long wall of China was built by King Quin Shi Huang 2000 years ago.
-It was built between the 5th century BC and built and rebuilt and maintained to protect the northern borders of the Chinese Empire from attack by the Xiongnu tribes.
+It was built between the 5th century BC and rebuilt and maintained to protect the northern borders of the Chinese Empire from attack by the Xiongnu tribes.

-Venture further west and you can see some of the pristine Great Wall, maybe not as well kept, but much more authentic.
-The most visited part of the longest human-visited structure in the world is in Badaling, near Beijing, and was first opened to tourists in 1957.
+Venture further west and see some of the pristine Great Wall, maybe not as well kept, but much more authentic.
+The most visited part of the longest human-visited structure in the world is in Badaling, near Beijing, and it was first opened to tourists in 1957.
 It is also the only human-made structure on Earth that can be seen from the moon.